Landrum's Hamburger System No. 1

 The Landrum's Hamburger System No. 1, at 1300 S. Virginia St. in Reno, Nevada, USA, was built in 1947.
 It was a Moderne style building that has also been known as Chili Cheez Cafe.
 It was listed on the National Register of Historic Places in 1998.
-Yelp has indicated that this location has closed.
+The building has since been occupied by Beefy's Burgers.
+The building encloses 400 sqft of floor space.